hoarous/solitaire/README.md

 Deck of Cards API has its own built in card images, but for the purposes of this project we will be disregarding those and styling our own cards in css.
 We will also disregard its pile functionality, as it will be easier to manipulate game data if this is done on our own server.

-##RandomDuck
+##Some Random API
+https://some-random-api.ml/img/birb : returns a random bird image https://some-random-api.ml/img/dog : returns a random dog image https://some-random-api.ml/img/cat : returns a random cat image https://some-random-api.ml/img/koala : returns a random koala image

+##Deprecated:
+###RandomDuck
-https://random-d.uk/api/quack?type=jpg - returns a random duck image
+https://random-d.uk/api/quack?type=jpg : returns a random duck image

-#RandomCat
+###RandomCat
-https://aws.random.cat/meow - returns a random cat image
+https://aws.random.cat/meow : returns a random cat image

-#RandomDog
+###RandomDog
-https://random.dog/woof.json - returns a random dog image
+https://random.dog/woof.json : returns a random dog image

-#RandomFox
+###RandomFox
-https://randomfox.ca/floof/ - returns a random fox image
+https://randomfox.ca/floof/ : returns a random fox image

 #Database Schemas
 [sql schema](./assets/schema.sql)